eric19960304/Ridesharing-App-For-HK-Back-End/README.md

 2. driverLocation

-A redis hash with driver's userId as key, his/her location as value.
+A redis hash with driver's userId as key, a JSON string representing his/her location as value.

-Structure of a location:
+Structure of the location JSON:
 ```
 {
     "location":  {